signal18/docs.signal18.io/05.configuration/11.monitoring/docs.md

 **replication-manager** embeds a graphite database to store metrics about databases and proxies status.

+**replication-manager 2.1** expose Prometheus metrics for all servers under clusters

 ##### `graphite-embedded` (1.1)

 | Item          | Value |